OCFL/extensions/README.md

 ### Parameters

-Extensions MAY define parameters to enable configuration as needed.
+Extension definitions MAY define parameters to enable configuration as needed.
 Extension parameters are serialized as JSON values, and therefore must conform to the [JSON specification](https://tools.ietf.org/html/rfc8259).
 Parameters MUST be defined in the following structure:

 * **Name**: A short, descriptive name for the parameter.
 The name is used as the parameter's key within its JSON representation.
    * **Description**: A brief description of the function of the parameter.
 This should be expanded on in the main description of the extension which MUST reference all the parameters.
    * **Type**: The JSON data type of the parameter value.
 One of `string`, `number`, `boolean`, `array`, or `object`.
 The structure of complex types MUST be further described.
    * **Constraints**: A description of any constraints to apply to parameter values.
-For example, "May not be empty", "Must be greater than 1 and less than 100", or "Must be one of 'red', 'blue', 'green'."
+Constraints may be plain text, regular expressions, [JSON Schema](https://www.ietf.org/archive/id/draft-handrews-json-schema-02.txt), or whatever makes the most sense for the extension.
    * **Default**: The default value of parameter.
 If no default is specified, then the parameter is mandatory.

 ### Body